O = require 'omicron'

 { attributes } = this

-reference should be considered provisional, because its potential value is in part a product of the manner in which its accompanyingmethod
+contextreference should be considered provisional, because its potential value is in part a product of the manner in which its accompanyingmethodwas retrieved.
+Afterbreaking out of the block, ifmethodis a state-bound function, thencontextwill be either kept and exported viaout, or discarded otherwise.

 if realized